krobelus/rate-experiments/thesis.md

    proof formats such as PR however require specifying the witness explicitly.

 - `natural_model` gives the shared UP-model before checking this proof step.
+   If `proof_step` is omitted, this is the shared UP-model after applying all proof steps.

 Each witness is a counter-example to some inference and comprises the following elements: